 - Also, Advent Children's theme song "Calling" remained Japanese.
 So did Crisis Core's theme song, "Why".

 - The reason for the Kingdom Hearts songs having English translations is because singer Utada Hikaru was raised in America and fluent in English.
 The singer for FFXII's theme is half-Japanese, half-American and lived in Hawaii for a number of years.
 As for The World Ends with You, the singer lived in Japan but attended English speaking schools.

-- The songs for Final Fantasy Crystal Chronicles are intersting cases.
+- The songs for Final Fantasy: Crystal Chronicles are interesting cases.
 The English titles are different ("Kaze no Ne/Sigh of the Wind" became "Morning Sky" and "Hoshizukiyo/Moonlit Starry Night" became "Moonless Starry Night."
 However, the lyrics to the English songs are actually very close to direct translations of the originals.

 - The Wario Land 4 song played in Palm Tree Paradise is kept the same (and has hard to understand Japanese lyrics).
 The song itself is also in the sound test.
 Hear it here